Column mode in UltraEdit / UEStudio

-Leading Zeros: This option, if selected, will prepend each number with the appropriate amount of zeros to pad the field to the same width (in characters) as the maximum number.
-For instance, if you begin a count with "1," and set the increment to "50" with "Leading Zeros" checked, your list would begin "001, 051, 101..."
+Leading zeros: This option will prepend each number with the appropriate amount of zeros to pad the field to the same width (in characters) as the maximum number.
+For instance, if you begin a count with “1,” and set the increment to “50” with “Leading Zeros” checked, your list would begin “001, 051, 101…”

 For this tutorial, we only need numbering beginning with 1 and incrementing by 1, so we will leave the default options and press “OK”.

 You now have a list of numbers on each line.

 One way to save time and avoid error when adding column-specific data is to use “Sum selection” in the Edit tab.
 In our sample data below, we have some random sales figures that need to be totaled.
 Using the “Sum columns / selection” command we can total all the numbers that appear in a selected area.

 You will need to first make your selection, making sure to include ALL columns that include data to be summed.
 With your selection still active, click the “Sum selection” command in the Edit tab (shown above).
 The sum is calculated and then displayed in the “Sum Selected Text” dialog box.